 The Group is cognisant of the mounting risk posed by cyber-crime.
 Financial services remain the most targeted economic sector from a cyber-threat perspective.
-The key sources of concern include the escalating sophistication of threats, increased volume of cyber-attacks in the world at large, and an ever-expanding cyber-attack surface.
-A successful cyber-attack could result in material losses of client or customer information, sabotage and/or damage of computer systems, reputational damage and may lead to regulatory penalties or financial losses.
+The key sources of concern include the escalating sophistication of threats, increased volumes of cyber-attacks in the world at large, and an ever-expanding cyber-attack surface.
+Megatrends like cloud, mobile and big data are essential for the organisation to survive and thrive in new markets however they increase the risk of cyber-crime.
+Successful cyber attacks have far reaching consequences which could result in fraud, material losses of client or customer information, cyber extortion, sabotage and/or damage of computer systems or reputational damage and may lead to regulatory penalties or financial losses; but ultimately, serve to damage the consumer's trust in the banking system.